cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 # The SLH-DSA Algorithm Family

-The SLH-DSA Signature Scheme is parameterized to support different security levels.
+This document registers two SLH-DSA parameter sets at NIST security category 1.

 This document introduces the registration of the following algorithms in {{-IANA.jose}}: